Gerhard-Piette/voluptum.org_2025-12-12_20-22/vlpt/vlpt.md

-## Presented output
+## Printed output

-Presented output should be presented to the consumer in some form.
+Printed output should be presented to the consumer in some form.